felixleong/joysoftech_talk/index.rst

     - Start your own startup/freelancing business!
     - … and why not?
 There's a lot of untapped potential, underserved industries and new opportunities abound
+    - Quite a lot of remote working opportunities as well
     - Participate in *Start-up accelerators*

 **************************